carvel-dev/carvel/site/content/blog/introduction-to-carvel-package-manager.introduction-to-carvel-package-manager.md

 ## How do I learn more and get started?

-We recommend watching the demo of the Package Management APIs in action and then moving on to an easy to follow **[tutorial on Katacoda](/)** where you don’t need to set up your own system.
+We recommend watching the demo of the Package Management APIs in action and then moving on to an easy to follow and interactive **[tutorial on Katacoda](https://katacoda.com/carvel/scenarios/kapp-controller-package-management)** where you don’t need to set up your own system or you can follow the steps [here](/kapp-controller/docs/latest/packaging_tutorial/) in your favorite playground.

 {{< youtube id="PmwkicgEKQE" title="Carvel kapp-controller Demo - Kubernetes Package Management API" >}}